-Students with Specific Learning Disabilities can submit a Psycho-Educational Assessment completed by a registered psychologist, registered psychological associate or a certified school psychologist.
+- Students with Specific Learning Disabilities should submit a Psycho-Educational Assessment completed by a registered psychologist, registered psychological associate or a certified school psychologist.

-Once you have completed this Pre-Intake step and we have received and reviewed your Pre-Intake information, we will contact you by email to schedule an appointment.
-We respond to applicants as soon as possible, on a first-come first-served basis.
+We respond to applicants as soon as possible, on a first-come-first-served basis.
 Please note that during peak business times (i.e. August - October), a response from CAL may take 5-15 business days.

 Your supporting documentation is confidential and kept securely at the Centre for Accessible Learning.
 It is used for the purpose of determining eligibility for academic accommodation.

-At the intake appointment we will discuss academic accommodations designed to lower disability-related barriers to access in your course work and services you may be eligible for.
-Reduced course load options, funding options and other access-related educational issues may also be discussed.
+At the intake appointment, we will discuss academic accommodations designed to lower disability-related barriers to access in your course work and services you may be eligible for.
+Considerations of taking a reduced course load, funding options and other access-related educational issues may also be discussed.

 Academic accommodations decision making is a dynamic and consultative process guided by key concepts, key content and some limitations.